hyperledger-archives/sawtooth-docs-archive/docs/1.2/sysadmin_guide/configuring_sawtooth/identity_tp_configuration.md

----
-title: Identity Transaction Processor Configuration File
+# Identity Transaction Processor Configuration File
----

 The Identity transaction processor configuration file specifies the validator endpoint connection to use.